garygr2002/Rebalance/README.md

 | Only Today vs High    | Set <b>sptd</b>   | Clear <b>spcl</b>        | Set <b>sphg</b>          |
 | Both Adjustments      | Set <b>sptd</b>   | Set <b>spcl</b>          | Set <b>sphg</b>          |

-If the user desires both adjustments, he should know that the software performs the today-vs-close adjustment before the today-vs-high adjustment.
+The software comes with all S&P 500 valuation preferences clear.
+Currently, once the user sets any of the S&P 500 preferences, it is not possible to clear that same setting.
+What the user can do, however, is set the value equal to one of the other preferences.
+For example, setting <b>spcl</b> equal <b>sptd</b> has the effect of preventing an adjustment for the current day's market action.
+If the user desires both equity adjustments, he should know that the software performs the today-vs-close adjustment before the today-vs-high adjustment.

 ## Ticker File